ashawkey/note/DSA/DA08_InnerSorting.md

 Time Complexity: $O(\sum_i s_i)$

-Alphabetial String sort has the property that sorting from the first letter, no matter how long the stirng is, the latter buket sorting will not change the rank of the former bucket sorting.
+Alphabetial String sort has the property that sorting from the first letter, no matter how long the string is, the latter buket sorting will not change the rank of the former bucket sorting.

 #### Index sort